 As a leaseholder, your club is granted the exclusive right to encourage, protect and harvest game species on your club's leased lands.
-As such, you have the right to prosecute individuals who are trespassing for the purpose of hunting.
+As such, you have the right to prosecute individuals who are trespassing.

 Problems such as trespassing, poaching, or other game law violations should be communicated to your local game warden.
 Information about your state wildlife agency is provided below.
-For other problems such as vandalism, dumping, littering, and arson, contact your Recreational Lease Manager or local forester.
+For other problems such as vandalism, dumping, littering, and arson, contact your Recreational Lease Manager.